g-bertozzi/operating-systems/a4/README.md

 ## Input

-The input is a **memory trace file** containing a list of memory accesses (instruction fetch, memory read, memory write).
-Each line looks like:
+The input is the name of a **memory trace file** containing a list of memory accesses (instruction fetch, memory read, memory write).
+The file will follow this format:

 ```
 I: 0x7feee195f090